Recession survival checklist

 6. Don’t abandon equity markets

-When fears of a recession are high, it can stir an emotional response and a call to action when it comes to investing.
-The instinct is to sell stocks or bonds with the thought that they will underperform during a recession and then buy back into the market when it is over.
+When the fear of a recession is high, it can stir an emotional response and a call to action when it comes to investing.
+The instinct is to sell stocks or bonds thinking that they will underperform during a recession and then buy them back when the future is uncertain.
 However, this could lead to underperformance in investor portfolios.
 Looking closely at stock market performance, we see that stocks typically act as a leading indicator of a recession.
 That is, by the time a recession materializes, stocks have already priced in much of the slowing growth and the pain has already been felt.

 Finally, trying to time the market amid souring consumer confidence can mean getting out at the wrong time or anticipating a recession that never materializes.
 Falling sentiment and confidence doesn't always lead to a recession, and in fact, recessions sometimes can happen when sentiment is high.

 This chart displays the general trend that equity markets have tended to do well in periods of low consumer confidence in the past while performed poorly when confidence is very high.
-For example, the 12-month performance of the S&P 500 in 2009 at the lowest consumer confidence data point was 46%.
+For example, the 12-month performance of the S&P 500 in 2009 following the lowest reading was over 50%.

 7. Revisit your time horizon and performance expectations